LukasWoodtli/WebPage/content/screw_twist_wrench.md

 # Screw

 A rigid body can be moved from one position to any other by rotation around a line (vector) and translation along that line.
 This is called a screw motion.
+The concept of screw can be applied to motion (twist) or to forces and momentum (wrench).

 # Twist